caydenakins/community-notes-building-accessible-apps-with-react/7-live-regions/live-regions.md

 VoiceOver can read us errors in our site.
 We can listen in for repetitions, or values that are missing from it to help debug.

-`assertive` can interrupt the VoiceOver itself, so be wary when using. `polite` is generally a safer option for aria attributes that can help read errors.
+**Note:** `assertive` can interrupt the VoiceOver itself, so be wary when using. `polite` is generally a safer option for aria attributes that can help read errors.